 Several signs suggest the rise of Chairman Ye may be linked to the rise of Chairman Xi.
 The observant Fortune interviewers who visited Ye’s office noted, hanging on the wall, “Xi Jinping’s framed calligraphy from his time leading Ye’s home Fujian province 15 years ago.”
 A longstanding familiarity between the two would be one explanation for this.

 Indeed, the trajectory of CEFC/Huaxin has basically tracked that of Xi within the party — roots in Xi’s Fujian, setting up in Shanghai following Xi’s brief interregnum there as party secretary in 2007, and explosive growth after 2010, when Xi became Vice Chairman of the Central Military Commission and anointed successor to Hu Jintao.
 In 2013, the year after Xi assumed the CCP leadership, the company’s turnover increased 148% to RMB 209 billion.

 Other signs suggest the Two Chairmen may have a working relationship.
 To the extent that CEFC/Huaxin is in fact a nominally private enterprise in an industry dominated by SOEs, its rise arguably accords with Xi’s economic reform efforts.
-While that sort of domestic role is debatable, it is quite clear Chairman Ye has spearheaded a major advance for Chairman Xi’s signature foreign policy project.
+While that sort of domestic role is debatable, it is quite clear Chairman Ye has spearheaded a major advance for Chairman Xi’s signature foreign policy project, One Belt One Road.

 In 2015 CEFC/Huaxin launched a $1.5 billion investment spree in the Czech Republic, setting up large finance vehicles, acquiring a major football team, the largest brewery in the country that invented pilsner, a stake in an airline, plus other acquisitions in real estate, retail, hotels, and the Czech media, which have traditionally been rather critical of Beijing.